-• Intel Core 2 processor and Intel Xeon processor 5100 Series- The L1 cache is divided into two sections: one section is dedicated to caching instructions (pre-decoded instructions) and the other caches data.
+- Intel Core 2 processor and Intel Xeon processor Family The L1 cache is divided into two sections: one section is dedicated to caching instructions (predecoded instructions) and the other caches data.
 The L2 cache is a unified data and instruction cache is located on the processor chip; it is shared between two processor cores in a dual-core processor implementation.
-No trace cache is implemented.

-- Intel Core Solo and Intel Core Duo processors The L1 cache is divided into two sections: one section is dedicated to caching instructions (pre-decoded instructions) and the other caches data.
+Quadcore processors have two L2, each shared by two processor cores.
+No trace cache is implemented. - Intel Atom processor The L1 cache is divided into two sections: one section is dedicated to caching instructions (pre-decoded instructions) and the other caches data.
+The L2 cache is a unified data and instruction cache is located on the processor chip.
+No trace cache is implemented. - Intel Core Solo and Intel Core Duo processors The L1 cache is divided into two sections: one section is dedicated to caching instructions (pre-decoded instructions) and the other caches data.
 The L2 cache is a unified data and instruction cache located on the processor chip.
 It is shared between two processor cores in a dual-core processor implementation.
-No trace cache is implemented. - Pentium 4 and Intel Xeon processors The trace cache caches decoded instructions (μops) from the instruction decoder and the L1 cache contains data.
+No trace cache is implemented. - Pentium 4 and Intel Xeon processors Based on Intel NetBurst microarchitecture - The trace cache caches decoded instructions (μops) from the instruction decoder and the L1 cache contains data.
 The L2 and L3 caches are unified data and instruction caches located on the processor chip.
-Note that the L3 cache is only implemented on some Intel Xeon processors. - P6 family processors The L1 cache is divided into two sections: one dedicated to caching instructions (pre-decoded instructions) and the other to caching data.
+Dualcore processors have two L2, one in each processor core.
+Note that the L3 cache is only implemented on some Intel Xeon processors.

+- P6 family processors The L1 cache is divided into two sections: one dedicated to caching instructions (pre-decoded instructions) and the other to caching data.
 The L2 cache is a unified data and instruction cache located on the processor chip.
 P6 family processors do not implement a trace cache. - Pentium processors The L1 cache has the same structure as on P6 family processors.
 There is no trace cache.
 The L2 cache is a unified data and instruction cache external to the processor chip on earlier Pentium processors and implemented on the processor chip in later Pentium processors.
 For Pentium processors where the L2 cache is external to the processor, access to the cache is through the system bus.

-For processors based on Intel Core and Intel NetBurst microarchitectures, Intel Core Duo, Intel Core Solo and Pentium M processors, the cache lines for the L1 and L2 caches (and L3 caches if supported) are 64 bytes wide.
+For processors based on Intel Core, Intel Atom, and Intel NetBurst microarchitectures, Intel Core Duo, Intel Core Solo and Pentium M processors, the cache lines for the L1 and L2 caches (and L3 caches if supported) are 64 bytes wide.
 The processor always reads a cache line from system memory beginning on a 64-byte boundary.
 (A 64-byte aligned cache line begins at an address with its 6 least-significant bits clear.)
 A cache line can be filled from memory with a 8-transfer burst transaction.
 The caches do not support partially-filled cache lines, so caching even a single doubleword requires caching an entire line.